Republic of Bosnia and Herzegovina: Travel documents

 In October 1992, a limited number of Republic of Bosnia and Herzegovina passports were printed and available to its citizens.
 The document allowed the holders to enter and leave the newly formed country legally as well as other nations traveled to.

 The Republic's official documents and passports were valid until the end of 1997 when the implementation of the Dayton Agreement commenced the modern-day state of Bosnia and Herzegovina.
-The R. BiH passports were replaced by the Bosnia and Herzegovina passport and the Bosnia and Herzegovina identity card.
+The RBiH passports were replaced by the Bosnia and Herzegovina passport and the Bosnia and Herzegovina identity card.

 Education system

 During the Bosnian War, schooling continued primarily in major cities.
 In besieged Sarajevo, schools operated in dispersed basement classrooms in neighborhoods across the capital city, under the constant threat of enemy guns and mortar fire.
 Depending on the part of the country, teaching staff needed to adjust to the war circumstances, and classrooms were often held in houses and hallways.
 In some places, the school buildings were even turned into refugee camps, hospitals or military headquarters.

 For the 1992–93 school year, the subjects and curriculum were closely linked to those from the Socialist Republic of Bosnia and Herzegovina period.
 However, education during the war had many shortcomings, such as an unstable infrastructure, a lack of teachers, and a severe lack of textbooks.

-The names of many schools in Sarajevo were changed during the R BiH period and remain so in present-day Bosnia.
+The names of many schools in Sarajevo were changed during the RBiH period and remain so in present-day Bosnia.
 The Ideology of socialist Yugoslavia and achievements of the National Liberation Struggle altered many school names, especially those named after predominantly non-Bosniak historical figures.
 Only 3 schools from roughly sixty in the capital were changed.